 In early 2011, Bayram played the lead in Sirat, a popular Turkish TV serial.
 In July 2011, she performed the lead role in the international thriller Body Complete, acting in both English and German alongside a veteran cast of Hollywood and Broadway actors.
 The film was shot in Sarajevo and its surrounding regions, and Vienna.
 Body Complete was screened at 14 festivals and won 7 awards.
 Bayram won two Best Actress awards, at the New York International Riverlight Film Festival 2012 and the American International Film Festival 2012.

 In August 2011, Bayram starred in the feature film Shanghai Gypsy, a love story filmed in Italy and Slovenia.
 In the principle role, Bayram further exhibited her linguistic dexterity, performing in Italian and the Gypsy dialect of Romani.
-Recently, she co-starred in the German ARD-TV film Die Wüstenärztin (The- Dessert Doctor), shot on location in Namibia, Doha and Vienna.
+Recently, she co-starred in the German ARD-TV film Die Wüstenärztin (The- Dessert Doctor).
 For this role she learned the essential parts of her text in Arabic.
-In 2013 she appeared in David Frankel’s comedy film One Chance, alongside James Corden and Julie Walters, shot predominately in Venice and the UK.
+In 2013 she appeared in David Frankel’s comedy film One Chance, alongside James Corden and Julie Walters.

-In 2016 Asli most worked on TOMMIES – BBC Radio 4 a radio play created by Jonathan Ruffle and directed by Jonquil Panting.
+In 2016 Asli worked on TOMMIES – BBC Radio 4 a radio play created by Jonathan Ruffle and directed by Jonquil Panting.

-In addition, she is very active in her role as an ambassador for crime and racial prevention by the justice ministry in Hessia, Germany.
+In addition, she is active in her role as an honorable ambassador for crime prevention at the justice ministry in Hessia, Germany.